sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0300 - metrics.md

 In the preceding screenshot, the `wells_fargo_savings` configuration had 0 out of 16 extractions in the past 7 days that scored in the coverage range 60% -100%.

- You can also view see daily coverage scores using the [statistics](ref:statistics) endpoint.
+ You can also view see daily coverage scores using the Sensible API's [statistics](ref:statistics) endpoint.

 **Coverage calculation**